 Once your kids understand that saving is required to receive an allowance, explain to them the concepts of short-term and long-term savings goals.
 Sure, they can save enough in a month or so to buy something they want, but show them how much more spending power they'll have if they saved even longer.

 If the idea of saving money appeals to them, have a discussion about putting their money into a youth savings account that pays dividends.
 Chances are they won't balk at receiving interest on their money just for saving it.
-Youths can earn a great 4% APY on their TCU savings account with Ultimate Rewards.

 Once your child has established a regular savings pattern and enters high school, consider introducing them to how a checking account works.
 This is especially true if your teen starts to earn income from a part-time job.
 Teach them how to write checks and to use a debit card.
 Show them how to mark every transaction in a check register and to balance their ledger with their monthly statements.
 Youth checking accounts usually require a parent co-signer and have other restrictions for the benefit of teens.